dgarage/NDLC/docs/Concepts.md

 ## The death of the Oracle

-When an Oracle creates a new event, he commits to attest only a single outcome.
+When an Oracle creates a new event, it commits to attest only a single outcome.
 Should he be tempted to attest two outcomes, it is possible for users to steal his private key, and thus its identity.

-For example, if the Olivia is malicious, she may have an attested an outcome publicly, but what if Alice notices that Bob broadcasted a `CET` different from the one expected one?
+For example, if Olivia is malicious, she may have an attested an outcome publicly, but what if Alice notices that Bob broadcasted a `CET` different from the one expected one?
 This means Olivia colluded with Bob to selectively scam her.

 In that case Alice can steal Olivia's private key.
 ```bash